camillehankel/camillehankel.github.io/_pages/publications.md

 ---

 ## Articles
 Hankel, Camille.
-"The effect of CO2 ramping rate on transient weakening of the Atlantic Meridional Overturning Circulation". _In prep._
+"The effect of CO2 ramping rate on transient weakening of the Atlantic Meridional Overturning Circulation." _In prep._

 Hankel, Camille, and Eli Tziperman.
 "Assessing the robustness of Arctic sea ice bi-stability in the presence of atmospheric feedbacks." *Under review at JGR Atmospheres.*